Tips for Graduates Entering the Workforce During COVID-19

 Start preparing for graduating by finding the federal, state and local coronavirus relief efforts available to you.
 Support may look different depending on your state and community.
 Reach out to your local representatives, community leaders and school officials for local information, as well as staying updated on the latest government measures.

 Potential support could include:

-If you have been laid-off or have had your hours reduced due to businesses closing in response to the coronavirus, additional financial assistance could be available to you.
+If you have been laid off or have had your hours reduced, additional financial assistance could be available to you.

 Learn more: COVID-19 Job Resources by State